• Own your own home.

 • Bankruptcy: Must wait two years after being discharged.

-• Income: must be stable and fall below 80% of Housing and Urban Development’s (HUD) Area Median Income.
-See chart to the right.
+• Income: Must be stable and fall below 80% of Housing and Urban Development’s (HUD) Area Median Income.
+See chart below.

 Note: You cannot qualify for Habitat homeownership if you own a home at the time of application.